Mohak-Tripathi/nextjs-Hotelbooking/README.md

 ## Project Overview

-Welcome to [Your Project Name], a full-stack Hotel Booking Application built with Next.js.
+Welcome to bookit, a full-stack Hotel Booking Application built with Next.js.
 This project showcases the power of Next.js by leveraging its key features:

 - **File-based routing**
 - **Server-Side Rendering**